madeline-underwood/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/appendix-2-writing-style.md

 ## Be specific

 Use numbers and provide examples when possible.
-Avoid general statements try to be as specific.
+Avoid general statements and try to be as specific.

 {{% notice Examples%}}
 Too nebulous: